-Carcassi’s 25 Etudes Mélodiques Progressives, op.
-60, have become very famous.
-They have been known to generations of guitarists and were one of my own favourites when I began the guitar.
+This set of studies for the guitar by Carcassi, the 25 Etudes Mélodiques Progressives, op.
+60, has become very famous.
+It has been known to generations of guitarists and was one of my own favourites when I began the guitar.

 Matteo Carcassi (c.
-1793-1853) was an Italian guitarist who spent much of his life in Paris (see the Carcassi page for his biography).
+1793-1853) was an Italian guitarist who spent much of his life in Paris (see below for his biography).
 He wrote many pieces for the guitar, and a celebrated method for it.
 The 25 Etudes were probably composed in about 1836 and were published in about 1853.

 This edition presents the original text with only the original fingering and without the addition of any modern fingering.
 It is the very basic simple text, which can safely be used by beginners.